 Planning a vacation to Los Angeles?
-Our insiders put together a list of top LA museums that you should consider adding to your itinerary.
+Our insiders put together a list of top LA museums to consider adding to your itinerary.

-Take a break from trying to spot a celebrity and be sure to visit a few of Los Angeles top museums.
+Take a break from trying to spot a celebrity and be sure to visit a few Los Angeles top museums.